inf3cti0n95/Otaku-Codes/_posts/2017-05-26-web-apps-on-steroids-progressive-web-apps-introduction.markdown

 #### What was the Purpose of this Article ?

-There are no ulterior motives behind this article, but to introduce PWA's and its superpowers to developer fanatics, who always wants to be on the bleeding edge of the technologies.
+To introduce PWA's and its superpowers to developer fanatics, who always wants to be on the bleeding edge of the technologies.

 For next few articles, I'll be talking about different approaches and features (Steroids) to make your web app <span style="background-color: #00FF00">&nbsp;a Hulk like Web App </span>, smashing out the boring parts.